nilssass/2D-Sampling/README.md

 ```
 python3 plot_histograms.py
 ```
 This will create the plots for the corresponding histograms.
-In order to change the particles plotted, one can change the pdg codes inthe plotting script in line 189 (and 192)
+In order to change the particles plotted, one can change the pdg codes inthe plotting script in lines 122 and 125.
+The available particles can be read off the dictionary in line 42.